 John the Ripper is free and Open Source software, distributed primarily in source code form.
-If you would rather use a commercial product tailored for your specific operating system, please consider John the Ripper Pro, which is distributed primarily in the form of "native" packages for the target operating systems and in general is meant to be easier to install and use while delivering optimal performance.
+If you would rather use a commercial product, please consider John the Ripper Pro, which is distributed primarily in the form of "native" packages for the target operating systems and in general is meant to be easier to install and use while delivering optimal performance.

 Proceed to John the Ripper Pro homepage for your OS:

-Download the latest community-enhanced version (release notes, previous release notes):
+Download the latest John the Ripper core release (release notes):

 These and older versions of John the Ripper, patches, unofficial builds, and many other related files are also available from the Openwall file archive.

-You may browse the documentation for John the Ripper online, including a summary of changes between versions.
+You can browse the documentation for John the Ripper core online, including a summary of changes between core versions.
 Also relevant is our presentation on the history of password security.

 There's a collection of wordlists for use with John the Ripper.
 It includes lists of common passwords, wordlists for 20+ human languages, and files with the common passwords and unique words for all the languages combined, also with mangling rules applied and any duplicates purged.

-An implementation of one of the modern password hashes found in John is also available separately for use in your software or on your servers.
+yescrypt and crypt_blowfish are implementations of yescrypt, scrypt, and bcrypt - some of the strong password hashes also found in John the Ripper - released separately for defensive use in your software or on your servers.

-We may help you integrate modern password hashing with crypt_blowfish and/or proactive password strength checking with pam_passwdqc into your OS installs, please check out our services.
+We can help you integrate modern password hashing with yescrypt or crypt_blowfish, and/or proactive password strength checking with passwdqc, into your OS installs, software, or online services.
+Please check out our services.

 Contributed resources for John the Ripper:

-Local copies of these and many other related patches and packages are also available from the Openwall file archive.
+Local copies of these and many other related packages are also available from the Openwall file archive.

-John the Ripper is part of Owl, Debian GNU/Linux, EnGarde Linux, Gentoo Linux, Mandriva Linux, and SUSE Linux.
+John the Ripper is part of Owl, Debian GNU/Linux, Fedora Linux, Gentoo Linux, Mandriva Linux, SUSE Linux, and a number of other Linux distributions.
 It is in the ports/packages collections of FreeBSD, NetBSD, and OpenBSD.